pickyourtrail_logo

 Singapore Vs Malaysia

-While you think Malaysia has only to offer Genting islands and KL towers, though they are worthwhile to visit once as honeymooners, nature and adventure serve as a perfect recipe.
-With exotic beaches, tropical rainforest, couples can also add adventure activities like scuba or snorkelling to their Malaysia honeymoon.
+While you think Malaysia has only to offer Genting Islands and KL Towers, though they are worthwhile to visit once as honeymooners, nature and adventure serve as a perfect recipe.
+With exotic beaches and tropical rainforests, couples can also add adventure activities like scuba diving or snorkelling to their Malaysia honeymoon.
 While Singapore is a futuristic city-state with one foot in the past in its ramshackle Chinatown and Little India.
-If you are looking for an expeditious city break or an adventure, This will help you decide between Malaysia and Singapore.
-So, let us move ahead and look for the differences between Singapore Vs Malaysia a better getaway for your Honeymoon.
+If you are looking for an expeditious city break or an adventure, this will help you decide between Malaysia and Singapore.
+So, let us move ahead and look for the differences between Singapore and Malaysia as a better getaway for your honeymoon.

 Weather & Best Time to Visit:

-While Singapore can range from pleasant hot & sunny days to torrential downpours that make you guess your second decision to travel to this rainy netherworld.
-Any time of the year happens to be the best time to visit Singapore except for the rainy seasons which starts from the month of November to December.
+While Singapore can range from pleasant hot and sunny days to torrential downpours that make you guess your second decision to travel to this rainy world.
+Any time of the year happens to be the best time to visit Singapore except for the rainy season, which starts from the month of November to December.
 On a different note, December to September is the best time to visit Malaysia.

-Now when it comes to activities both the destinations offer different ones.
+Now, when it comes to activities, both destinations offer different ones.
 You have adventure activities, especially for those who love the outdoors.
-There is world-class scuba diving and snorkelling off the Perhentian, Redang and Tioman islands.
+There is world-class scuba diving and snorkelling off the Perhentian, Redang and Tioman Islands.
 Hiking through tea plantations in the Cameron Highlands, and trekking through the jungles of Borneo will satisfy any adventure enthusiast.
 In the Selangor region around Kuala Lumpur, you can take part in ziplining, white-water rafting, and even bungee jumping.
-In addition to this, Which one do you think will be better Singapore Vs Malaysia for your Honeymoon.
+In addition to this, which one do you think will be better, Singapore vs. Malaysia, for your honeymoon?

 Duration:

-Ideal duration for Singapore maximum of 4 to 5 days and Malasiya 5 to 6 days will do for those who are looking forward to cherishing the experience with these destinations.
+Ideal duration for Singapore is a maximum of 4 to 5 days, and in Malaysia, 5 to 6 days will do for those who are looking forward to cherishing the experience with these destinations.

 The Budget: